The Martin Pollins Blog

 Here are additional facts about his life and legacy:

-- Many famous historical figures, including Julius Caesar and Napoleon Bonaparte, admired Alexander the Great and saw him as a model for their own leadership and military conquests.
+• Many famous historical figures, including Julius Caesar and Napoleon Bonaparte, admired Alexander the Great and saw him as a model for their own leadership and military style and conquests.

 His Name